10 Edible Bugs and How to Eat Them (Forager’s Guide)

 3. Mealworms

 Mealworms are the larvae of the darkling beetle.
 Both dried and live mealworms are readily available online.
-These can be roasted in the oven and salted, or marinated with ginger, garlic, and soy, and prepared in an Asian style stir-fry.
+Roast them in the oven and salt them like popcorn, or marinate them in ginger, garlic, and soy and finish in an Asian-style stir-fry.
+The European Union approved dried yellow mealworms as a novel food in 2021, which means the larvae now show up in commercially baked snacks and protein bars.

 4. Scorpions